Smilax aristolochiifolia: Active chemicals

 Sarsaparilla roots has saponins which are used to synthesize cortisone and other steroids.
 Saponins are known to help the body absorb other drugs more effectively.
 However, they are plant steroids and it is believed they cannot be absorbed or used in human body.
 It also has organic acids, flavonoids, sitosterol and stigmasterol.
 Main chemicals of sarsaparilla are acetyl-parigenin, astilbin, beta-sitosterol, caffeoyl-shikimic acids, dihydroquercetin, diosgenin, engeletin, essential oils, epsilon-sitosterol, eucryphin, eurryphin, ferulic acid, glucopyranosides, isoastilbin, isoengetitin, kaempferol, parigenin, parillin, pollinastanol, resveratrol, rhamnose, saponin, sarasaponin, sarsaparilloside, sarsaponin, sarsasapogenin, shikimic acid, sitosterol-d-glucoside, smilagenin, smilasaponin, smilax saponins A-C, smiglaside A-E, smitilbin, stigmasterol, taxifolin, and titogenin.

 Name

 It is also known as Smilax medica and Smilax aristolochiaefolia.
-Spanish common names include zarzaparilla, cocolmeca and alambrilla.
+Spanish common names include zarzaparrilla, cocolmeca and alambrilla.
 The name Sarsaparilla means a small bushed vine, from Spanish words zarza (bramble or bush), parra (vine), and illa (small).